tej-13/fridge-to-recipe/README.md

 # 🍳 Fridge to Recipe

-Fridge to Recipe is an AI-powered web application that generates recipes based on ingredients available in your fridge.
-Simply enter the ingredients you have, and the application uses Google's Gemini AI to generate a complete recipe with ingredients, cooking steps, preparation time, servings, difficulty level, and suggested ingredient swaps.
+Fridge to Recipe is an AI-powered web application that generates recipes using the ingredients you already have at home.
+Simply enter the ingredients available in your fridge, and the application leverages Google's Gemini AI to create a complete recipe with preparation details, ingredients, cooking instructions, estimated nutrition, and smart ingredient substitutions.

 ---